Kinto/kinto-http.py/README.rst

                   auth=credentials,
                   retry=10)

-In the Kinto protocol, it is specified that the server `tells the duration in seconds between retries
+the Kinto protocol lets the the server `define the duration in seconds between retries
 <http://kinto.readthedocs.org/en/latest/api/1.x/cliquet/backoff.html#retry-after-indicators>`_.
-It is possible to force this value:
+It is possible (but not recommended) to force this value in the clients:

 .. code-block:: python